 What are Musiversal Studio sessions for?

-TLDR: to record your music, for which you provide detailed materials, or guidelines (for improvising). (more on what files to provide for a session HERE)
+TLDR: to record your music, or covers, or engineering them, when you provide detailed materials, or guidelines (for improvising).
+More on what files to provide for a session HERE.

 Further clarification about different kinds of services, using the same instrument as example: